 Angela again took notes on the whiteboard and asked their permission to think about the ideas overnight and make a proposal in the morning.
 The team agreed, although most members admitted later to having been confused about her intent.
 The meeting adjourned until the next morning.

-After grabbing their caffeinated beverages of choice for the morning meeting, Angela projected a document displaying the title, “My Role” and incorporating much of the feedback she had received the prior day.
+After grabbing their caffeinated beverages of choice for the morning meeting, Angela projected a document displaying the title, “My Role” and incorporated much of the feedback she had received the prior day.
 One team member said what everyone was thinking: “You’re serious?
 You are going to let us define your job description?”
 She nodded yes.

 The team focused on the words on display and suggested minor changes.
 She made the changes immediately and printed out and signed a copy of the role description for every person in the room.
 From that moment forward, this team formerly in turmoil began to work as a real team.
-Their project ultimately completed a few months later than originally planned at inception but much earlier than it might have ever completed if Angela had not given the team the power to define her role as leader.
+Their project was ultimately completed a few months later than originally planned at inception but much earlier than it might have ever been completed if Angela had not given the team the power to define her role as leader.

 Three Big Lessons Learned